 To recommend a grant from your donor advised fund:

-- Login to Donor Connect and submit a grant recommendation.
+- Login to the Fund Advisor Portal and submit a grant recommendation.
 Select the Community Foundation for a greater Richmond as the grantee and enter Amandla Fund for the grant purpose.

 The Amandla Fund is an initiative that aligns with the narrative and recommendations of the Giving Black®: Greater Richmond study.
 Click here to learn more about Giving Black®.